KrekkieD/nocca/docs/plugins/simpleMessageTransformer.md

     - `string` uses the string to create a new `moment` date.
 - `.format`
     - `string` to define the format of the source (`moment` may choke on auto detection of format)

+#### `replace.options.patchTimeDifference` (`boolean`)

+This patches a timestamp to use the same interval as the original message.
+Consider the following scenario:

+- you record a login cache on June 22nd 15h00 which contains a timestamp in the body that sets the validity of your login to June 22nd 15h30.
+- you play the cache on June 23rd 11h00, but your login fails as your login expired yesterday

+What you'd really want is this timestamp to "move" with you.
+That is, the 30 minute validity should be based on the current request time and not as much on the original request time.
+That is what this does.

+It calculates the difference of `the original request timestamp` (June 22nd 15h00) and `the cache body timestamp` (June 22nd 15h30) which is 30 minutes, and adds that difference to the `current request timestamp` (June 23rd 11h00) creating a timestamp that is June 23rd 11h30.

 #### `replace.options.add` (`object`)